How to Check Cement Quality Before You Buy: A Practical Guide

 Check 2 - Verify the Manufacturing Date and Storage Time

-Like every product, cement also has manufacturing date but it’s expiring date is quite different from any other products, it doesn’t technically expire.
-The strength of cement degrades after the span of three months.
+Like every product, cement also has a manufacturing date, but its expiration date is quite different from any other product; it doesn’t technically expire.
+The strength of cement degrades after a span of three months.

-It is best advised to use the cement within three monhs of manufacturing.
-After three month the cement starts to absorb moisture and lumps are made due to hydration.
+It is best advised to use the cement within three months of manufacturing.
+After three months, the cement starts to absorb moisture, and lumps are formed due to hydration.

-Despite of how you store it or conserve it, it will degrade upto 30% after 3 months and respectivily it’s strength falls down.
-To know more about how cement expire read our blog.
+Despite how you store it or conserve it, it will degrade upto 30% after 3 months, and respectivily it’s strength falls.
+To know more, read our detailed guide on whether cement expires.

 Check 3 - Simple On-the-Spot Tests You Can Do

-Quality of cement can also be checked with it’s texture, color, smell, and in water.
+The quality of cement can also be checked with its texture, color, smell, and in water.
 Let’s see how we can check the cement quality on-site in different ways.

-a) Lump Test: The lump test is a siple method uses to assesss the quality of cement.
-Fresh cement should be smooth and fre from hard lumps, which typically form due to moisture exposure and can reduce strngth.
+a) Lump Test: The lump test is a simple method used to assess the quality of cement.
+Fresh cement should be smooth and free from hard lumps, which typically form due to moisture exposure and can reduce strength.

 Why Lump-Free Cement Matters